-- 3.46.
-TSA affiliated organisations and clubs have a duty of care to safeguard children and vulnerable adults during club sessions, including the wellbeing of children and vulnerable adults in changing rooms. - 3.47.
-TSA affiliated organisations and clubs must have in place a policy, or rules, relating to the use of changing facilities.
-Where the organisation or club is operating at a public facility the policy for changing rooms should be developed together with the facility owner. - 3.48.
-Separate changing facilities, or times, should be provided for males and females except where there are village style changing is being operated at the facility and no one should enter changing rooms whilst these are being used by members of the opposite sex;

-- 3.49.
-Separate changing facilities should be provided for adults and children; adults should not be permitted to get changed in the same room at the same time as children; - 3.50.
-Mobile phones must not be used in changing rooms; - 3.51.
+- 3.23.
+TSA affiliated organisations have a duty of care to safeguard children and vulnerable adults during training sessions, including the wellbeing of children and vulnerable adults in changing rooms. - 3.24.
+TSA affiliated organisations must have in place a policy, or rules, relating to the use of changing facilities.
+Where the organisation or club is operating at a public facility the policy for changing rooms should be developed together with the facility owner. - 3.25.
+Separate changing facilities, or times, should be provided for males and females except where there is village-style changing being operated at the facility and no one should enter changing rooms whilst these are being used by members of the opposite sex. - 3.26.
+Separate changing facilities should be provided for adults and children; adults should not be permitted to get changed in the same room at the same time as children. - 3.27.
+Mobile phones must not be used in changing rooms. - 3.28.
 Any concerns or incidents occurring in a changing facility must be reported without delay.
-Athletes, parents, coaches, volunteers attending the club should know how to report such concerns. - 3.52.
-Where clubs are unable to provide safe changing rooms all members should be advised to arrive wearing their training attire under their clothes.
+Athletes, parents, coaches, volunteers attending the club should know how to report such concerns. - 3.29.
+Where clubs are unable to provide safe changing rooms, all members should be advised to arrive wearing their training attire under their clothes.